shipshapecode/ember-cli-release/README.md

   1. Assume that the project uses the [SemVer](http://semver.org/) versioning scheme
   2. Find the latest tag that is SemVer compliant and increment its PATCH version
-  3. Create a git tag with the new version and push it to `origin`
+  3. Create a lightweight git tag with the new version and push it to `origin`

 ### Options